-- 43. Progress on normative guidance in this area includes publication of the report on the role of intellectual property in local production in developing countries2 and a set of guidelines for developing policy frameworks on local production that meet public health needs.3 An inter-agency consultation is planned for January 2018 to discuss the development of an assessment tool to evaluate the readiness of manufacturing facilities and feasibility for local production.4 The Secretariat is also enhancing interagency collaboration between WHO, UNCTAD, UNIDO and other partners to define roles and responsibilities for supporting local production. - 44.
-The Secretariat has provided technical support to strengthen manufacturing capacity in countries.
+43. Progress on normative guidance in this area includes publication of the report on the role of intellectual property in local production in developing countries.2 An inter-agency consultation on local production is planned for June 2018.
+The Secretariat is also enhancing inter-agency collaboration between WHO, UNCTAD, UNIDO and other partners to define roles and responsibilities for supporting local production.

+44. The Secretariat has provided technical support to strengthen manufacturing capacity in countries.
 For example, in 2015, under the leadership of the Government of Ethiopia, the Secretariat supported the development and launch of the National Strategy and Plan of Action for Pharmaceutical Manufacturing Development in Ethiopia (2015-2025), and is now facilitating the implementation of this strategy.
 In addition, the Secretariat has provided support to the ASEAN vaccine security and self-reliance initiative to develop a strategy for vaccine security through guaranteed production and financing.
-Support has also been provided to countries to improve regulatory capacity (as described in section (e) above) and to individual manufacturers through the Prequalification of Medicines Programme.
-The Secretariat has also worked on supporting local production capacity for influenza vaccine manufacturing in a number of Member States, as well as supporting technology transfer initiatives for biological products such as monoclonal antibodies.5 - 45.
-Key considerations are as follows. - Strong regulatory capacity is essential before investing in local production. - Increasing local production to improve access to medicines requires the alignment of countries' development agendas with health plans and an understanding of the conditions under which such local production could lead to improved access.
+Support has also been provided to countries to improve regulatory capacity (as described in section (e) above) and to individual manufacturers through the Prequalification of Medicines programme.
+The Secretariat has also worked on supporting local production capacity for influenza vaccine manufacturing in several Member States, as well as supporting technology transfer initiatives for biological products such as monoclonal antibodies.3

+- Strong regulatory capacity is essential before investing in local production. - Increasing local production to improve access to medicines requires the alignment of countries' development agendas with health plans and an understanding of the conditions under which such local production could lead to improved access.